Key takeaways:

 Intro offers | As low as $1 for the first year with promos | Limited to select domain extensions |

-Note: IONOS frequently runs introductory deals, but long-term costs depend on the TLD and renewal terms.
+Note: IONOS frequently runs promotional deals.
+Final pricing depends on the domain extension and renewal terms.

 Bluehost